isugimpy/nyxipedia/content/music/unreleased-songs/luv-mice-elf.md

 ---
 # {{< page-title >}}

-## Background
-Lorem Ipsum

 ## Lyrics
 {{< lyrics >}}
 I burned so bright I turned to ash
 Or dimmed my light to suit the task
 I did everything that you ask
 At least what I could manage

 I gave my breath until I choked
 I watch the rest go up in smoke